kgandhi63/g4chargeit/README.md

 >
 > `python createMacros-RegularSpheres.py`

-Two cases will be run: solar wind irradiation and photons.

-Below is an example of setting a specific amount of iterations once the initial iterations have completed:
+Then we setn a number of iterations once the 0th iterations have completed:

 > `python create_submission_file.py [startIterationNum] [endIterationNum] [irradiationCase]`